03 Nov 2019

 “Today, I'm willing, today I acknowledge my sin and my sinfulness and my hopelessness before you.
 I admit all my hypocrisy.
 I admit all my pretence.
 I admit that it was all a show.
 But today, I genuinely want to come to you.”
 Maybe today is the day of your salvation.

 Would you pray for your children today?
 Would you pray for your kids, because they've joined church, they've followed you to church and maybe you've assumed.
 It's so easy for us to want to assume our kids are saved and to tell them they are saved.
 But really, it's not what they say only, it's how they live!
 Is there obedience in their lives?
 Would you pray for your children?
 Would you pray for your family?

-There's no greater desire, then that you, each and every individual, you are precious to God, then that you will today come to Jesus.
+There's no greater desire, than that you, each and every individual, you are precious to God, than that you will today come to Jesus.
 It will be worth it all!
 Take this time, examine your heart.
 Examine yourself to see if you are in the faith.
 Gospel Light exists not to be a big country club.
 This is not a membership you just sign up for.

 This is church and church is the gathering of men and women washed in the blood of the Lamb, of men and women who believe and follow Jesus, of men and women who love God because He has changed our hearts, of men and women who really believe the Gospel.
 That's what church is all about!
 And the goodness of God will follow you all the days of your life.
 Would you come to Jesus today?

 Father, we thank You this morning for Your Word.
 It's uncomfortable.
 It's awkward, perhaps.
 But Lord, I pray it will be turned to positive faith-filled surrender, repentance and faith and believing in Jesus Christ.